SarahSchrevens/MDA_project/README.md

 - All the files necessary for the deployment are saved in [this repository](https://github.com/Shinichi99/leuven-realtime-heroku-app).
 - The finall app URL is https://leuven-realtime-noise.herokuapp.com/

-In addition, we used Amazon S3 for data storage.
-The files uploaded to a S3 bucket is stored in [this folder](https://github.com/SarahSchrevens/MDA_project/tree/main/04_App/AWS)
+In addition, Amazon S3 was used for data storage.
+The files uploaded to a S3 bucket is stored in [this folder](https://github.com/SarahSchrevens/MDA_project/tree/main/04_App/AWS).

 ## Appendix
 In this project, we utilized Python 3.9.5, which was used in the lecture, to set up a virtual environment.<br />